 Styled at Toyota's Calty design center in California, the Tundra's exterior is marked by rugged lines and an enormous - some might say overlarge - front grille.
 The bulky front end likely does the Tundra no favors in the realm of aerodynamics, although a raft of fins scattered throughout the body do help to cheat the wind and increase efficiency.

 Still, fuel economy is something of a weak point for the Tundra compared with its domestic competitors.
-Three engines are available, all of which boast class-competitive output but are relatively thirsty.
+Two V8 engines are available, both of which boast class-competitive output but are relatively thirsty.

 On the plus side, the Tundra is a capable towing machine, with the 5.7-liter V8 model maxing out at 10,400 lbs. when equipped with an optional tow package.
 Furthermore, the Tundra's tow ratings are devised using the demanding SAE J2807 standard - other automakers use internal testing criteria to determine towing capability, making independent verification impossible.

 The latest Tundra continues to make use of the previous model's robust frame, which, instead of being fully boxed, actually allows some flexing around the cargo bed.
 Instead of being a liability, Toyota claims that this feature actually helps to better accommodate heavy loads.

 Thanks to a retuned steering rack and revised shock absorber valving, the Tundra builds on its predecessor's handling and ride comfort strengths.
 For a pickup, it possesses capable dynamics and a laudable ability to swallow up potholes and other road imperfections.

 Bodystyles, Cab Size and Interior Features